 Step 3: Attend a Pre-Registration Day

-When you completed the enrollment application, you also registered for a specific Pre-Registration Day.
+Upon completion of your enrollment form, you will be sent a link with a form to pick your pre-registration day.
 It is important that you attend one of these events designed to help you prepare for your first semester.
 At a Pre-Registration Day, you will have the opportunity to take ACCUPLACER Placement Testing, if required, meet with a Financial Aid representative, pay for courses and get more acquainted with Truett McConnell University.
-To learn more, visit Pre-Registration Days.
+This form will emailed in January of 2018.